22548890/DevCo-3rd-year-WebDev-P1/README.md

 This was my 3rd year CS project in 2022.
-We achieved 100% for the project.
+I achieved 100% for the project.

 # Web-development project spec:
 We were required to create a web-based developer contracting platform that is focused on